-In 1999, Dr Schertzer (and his young family) moved to Vancouver in pursuit of the great outdoors, a fulltime position at the UBC Eye Care Centre and an MEd at UBC.
+In 1999, Dr Schertzer (and his young family) moved to Vancouver in pursuit of the great outdoors, a full-time position at the UBC Eye Care Centre and an MEd at UBC.
+As director of grand rounds, he began to have residents actively involved in teaching at grand rounds.
+As director of undergraduate medical education he introduced the Mini Clinical Evaluation Exercise to assure that medical students learned key parts of the eye exam during their rotation in Ophthalmology.
 In 2005, he founded the West Coast Glaucoma Centre where he and his healthcare team had 5 lanes, 3 visual field machines, an HRT, SLT, YAG and Argon lasers, and a fully integrated electronic medical record.
 He managed to get a heart attack two months later, his MEd soon afterwards, and a publication looking at whether there are enough glaucoma specialists in Canada to meet the needs of the aging population.
 Dr. Schertzer also looked at the needs of community ophthalmologists to provide recommendations for changes to the ophthalmology curriculum at UBC, which have since been implemented.